habitio/manager-sdk-python/README.md

         from base.skeleton import Skeleton

         class Implementor(Skeleton):
-            #Your Implementation
+            # Your Implementation

 * Your concrete class has to implement every abstract methods of Skeleton.

-		Tip: A sample implementation of Skeleton has been provided in sdk/base/sample-implementor.py
+		Tip: A sample implementation of Skeleton has been provided in sdk/base/sample_implementor.py

 ### Abstract methods ###